SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/metrics/metrics-article.md

 These events include:

-- Timing events (e.g. metadata and asset loading durations).
+- Timing events (e.g., metadata and asset loading durations).
 - Warnings and errors.

 For detailed information on supported events, refer to the documentation on ``MetricEvent/Kind-swift.enum``.